andgordio/mockupless/docs/Courses/InteractionBasics/Lists-and-loops/indexes.md

 }
 ```

-let's see how this can be solved
+For the lack of names, items in the array have something even more convenient — indexes.

 ## Indexes

-Even though items don't have names, we can still access them because they are numbered starting with 0.
-You can think of the first item in the array as a variable `0: 'Adam'`, the second one `1: 'Annabelle'` and so on.
-The number is called **an index**.
+Even though we can't see it with a naked eye, every item in the array has a serial number called **index**.
+Indexing **starts with zero**.
+You can think of the first item in the array as a variable `0: 'Adam'`, the second item `1: 'Annabelle'` and so on.
+This shifted ordering where third item has an index of 2 may confuse at first, but later you will learn that having first item indexed as zero makes sense and provides you with some neat capabilities.

-To access variables inside an array in your layout you put square brackets with the index next to the name of the array variable:
+In the layout, to access one of the array's items you need to put square brackets with its index next to the name of the array:

 ```vue
 <div>